 - Be different from competitors

 - Aim to be unique to you

-- Try to evoke an emotional response
+- Evoke an emotional response

 - Stay true to your brand essence

-Your brand strapline is a strategic decision.
+Creating your brand strapline is a strategic decision.

-Make your brand strapline easy to say and remember.
+And it is easy to say and remember.

-Check that you can register and protect your new brand strapline.
+Finally, check that you can register and protect your new brand strapline.

-If you prefer to get specialist branding help, simply drop us a line here
+Simply drop us a line here

-Or sign up here for our monthly emails on branding matters.
+We’d love to stay in touch, please do sign up here for our monthly emails on branding matters.